Warley Hospital - Brentwood, Essex

 "I was sitting on a ward at night once, and there was this patient.
 I fell asleep in the chair, and I woke up and she was rubbing my legs.
 She said she had to come and sit with a nurse because Father O' Flynn was after her. ..I don't know what might have happened to her before she came in - whether it was all in her mind or not…"

-As with similar units across the country, this particular complex (now named Mascalls Park), is small, dirty and overcrowded.
+As with similar units across the country, this particular complex is small and overcrowded.
 Such is the lack of in-patient beds, only the most acutely disturbed are admitted – and so wards are often violent and terrifying places.
-(During my brief time as a ward clerk there, I often witnessed assaults on patients and staff – everything from boiling water thrown in someone’s face, to a full handful of hair ripped from a woman’s scalp).
-The whole notion of asylum, of a “place of refuge and safety” (something desperately needed by so many sufferers) has been lost, with treatment and sanctuary denied for those desperately in need of help.
+(During my brief time as a ward clerk there, I often witnessed assaults on patients and staff – everything from boiling water thrown in someone’s face, to a handful of hair ripped from a woman’s scalp).
+The whole notion of asylum, of a “place of refuge and safety” (something desperately needed by so many) has been lost.

 "Some of them were really nice – you used to get quite attached to them….
 There was one there and she used to call me a 'ginger zoo rat'.
 'Here comes a ginger zoo rat,' she used to say.
 Whatever a zoo rat was!
 The lowest of the low I should think – a zoo rat!
 And then when she was well, she was as nice as pie.
 I said to her: 'You called me a ginger zoo rat' – and she said: 'I never!
 I’d never do that to you.
 I wouldn’t do that to you.' "